AllianceSoftware/django-allianceutils/README.md

 * Django does not properly handle (de)serialise models with natural keys where the PK is a FK
     * This shows up particularly with multi-table inheritance and the user profile pattern
     * https://code.djangoproject.com/ticket/24607
-    * CURRENTLY THIS ONLY WORKS FOR DJANGO 1.8
 * We need to replace not only the serializer but also the deserializer

 ```python